gcgomes/css-tricks/README.md

 ## Parallax Effect

 Parallax is a trend where the background is moved at a different speed than the foreground content

+## Glass Morphism

+Glass Morphism is a background-blur placed on the top of objects which allows the background to shine through – giving it the impression of frosted glass